-When you take out a home equity loan, you’re using your house as collateral.
-Missing payments on the loan could lead to foreclosure.
+When you take out a home equity loan, you’re using your house as collateral — as such, missing payments on the loan could lead to foreclosure.
 If you don’t want to put your house at risk, consider a personal loan instead.

-If you’ve got excellent credit, you may be able to take out a personal loan with interest rates as low as 4.99%.
-That interest rate is over 2 percentage points higher than the lowest interest rate on home equity loans, which carry a 2.75% interest rate for a 5-year term.
+If you’ve got excellent credit, you may be able to take out a personal loan with interest rates around 6.00% (or potentially lower).
+That interest rate is noticeably higher than the lowest interest rate on home equity loans, which carry a basement interest rate of 3.72% for a 5-year term.

 But borrowers with moderate or poor credit scores may see much higher interest rates on personal loans.
 The higher interest rates are intended to offset the risk your lender would take in offering you an unsecured loan.
 Borrowers who don’t have strong credit but who can tap their home equity can save a lot of money by choosing a home equity loan over a personal loan.

 3. Home equity loans require ‘tappable’ equity